SpongePowered/SpongeDocs/source/plugin/metrics.rst

     org.spongepowered.api.util.metric.MetricsConfigManager

 Collection of metrics from servers that use your plugin can be an incredibly useful tool for knowing what direction to take your plugin in.
-However, the :doc:`/ore/guidelines` (under External Connections) state that plugins may collect metrics if informed consent has been granted.
+However, the :doc:`/ore/guidelines` (under External Connections) state that plugins may only collect metrics if informed consent has been granted.
 Such consent must be **opt-in**, metrics collection must be off by default.